socs-kul/socs-kul.github.io/_exercises/6-recap-1.md

 # Preparing for Test 1
 ## Information
-The first test will take place on November 8th.
+The first test will take place on **November 8th**.
 It serves to examine your understanding of all the material we have seen up until this point.
 This includes:

 | Session 1  | Introduction to C  |
 | Session 2 | Assembly basics |